upenndigitalscholarship/ai-interest-group/index.md

 eleventyExcludeFromCollections: true
 ---

-This is the home page
+Welcome to the AI Literacy Interest Group!

 And this is a [link](https://www.upenn.edu)